 Six things about...
 Moira Gilchrist5 min read

-Problem solver, change advocate, believer in science: Get to know PMI's Head of Scientific and Public Communications.
+Problem solver, change advocate, believer in science: Get to know PMI's VP Strategic and Scientific Communications.

 1. Moira is an advocate for “better”.